zubxxr/distributed-multi-autonomous-vehicle-architecture/README.md

     This step is identical to the CycloneDDS setup performed for AWSIM Labs, but it must also be completed on any additional hosts participating in the Zenoh network.

-    Copy the CycloneDDS configuration file to the home directory.
+    Copy the configuration file from the repository to the home directory:
     ```bash
-    cp ~/multi-vehicle-avp/cyclonedds.xml ~/cyclonedds.xml
+    cp ~/multi-vehicle-framework/cyclonedds.xml ~/cyclonedds.xml
     ```

     Add the following to the .bashrc file.